0071346627/gKDNEArYTs/README.md

     Current weather temperature
     Current weather icon

-To get the weather data, we recommend using the Dark Sky API (https://darksky.net/dev/docs), signing up is free (no need to enter any bank details).
+To get the weather data, we recommend using the [Dark Sky API](https://darksky.net/dev/docs), signing up is free (no need to enter any bank details).

 One of the requirements is to keep your commits atomic.
 Keep them small so it is easier for us to review your code and see each incremental change.
 Once you're done, create a Pull Request and send us the link to your repo.
 User Stories